wp-plugins/custom-field-bulk-editor/readme.txt

 Single Value Mode lets you set a single value for all checked postes.
 Multi Value Mode lets you set a different custom field and value for each post at once.
 Action hooks are not run in Multi Value mode.

+= Can I change the name of some custom fields? =

+Yes.
+Click the link "Want to change a custom field name?" at the bottom of the Single Value Mode form and you'll be able to enter the original field name and the new field name.

 == Installation ==